 Whether you are a B2B service corporation or a B2C business that sells products, your proactive marketing content strategy should also focus on the following aspects.

 1. Keeping track of what works

 Not all content will resonate with your audience.
 Those content decisions will depend, once again, on data.
-In other words, knowing what content language and type will work best to spur action.
-If visuals prompt more response than editorials, then, by all means, your content strategy should keep your graphic designers busy with infographics, tables and graphs.
+In other words, know what content language and type will work best to spur action.
+If visuals prompt more response than editorials, then, by all means, your content strategy should keep your graphic designers busy with infographics, tables, and graphs.
 If your Facebook retargeted ads are seeing more action than emails, call on your social media experts to deliver more messages.
 Speaking of which…

 2. Offering the right message

 Remember Steve Jobs?
 Initial iPad advertising content tapped into a desire for organization by showing how the devices could do many things at once.
 Did people know they needed the iPad?
 Not until they understood that the iPad was one key to organizing their lives on one device.
 With the backing of your data, your content can do the same thing.